InolMax/InterstellarX/README.md

-I wrote a program to calculate the parameters of the Starship.

-Determines the optimal parameters in the ranges you specify.
-Displays a graph of the flight time depending on the mass of fuel.
-It is possible to calculate a two-stage option as well.

 .exe file for Windows
 On phones, you can run it using the source code in the Pydroid 3 IDE after importing the necessary libraries in the pip section of Pydroid 3.